-- or director position or who is seeking nomination for a LIBOR award. - No member of the Credential Review Committee nor staff can endorse a candidate seeking an officer or director position or a person seeking nomination for a LIBOR award.
-For the purpose of "ENDORSE" this section the term includes, but is not limited to, any public support of a candidate whether written, verbal or otherwise.
-If a member of the Credential Review Committee ("CRC Member") endorses a candidate that CRC Member will be immediately removed from Review Credential servina on the Committee. staff member Α who endorses may be disciplined determined by the CEO.
-If a candidate requests, allows, accepts, agrees to, acquiesces in, or has knowledge of, an endorsement from a CRC Member or staff member, without taking action to prevent or disclose the endorsement to an officer or the Board of Directors in writing, that candidate's application may be deemed void and such candidate may not apply for an officer or director position or an award until the following year.
+- 1. The purpose of this committee is applications review all candidates for the Officers and Directors at large for the coming year and nominations for LIBOR awards as set forth herein.2.
+This committee shall consist of the President.
+President Elect. the Secretary/Treasurer and the immediate Past President of LIBOR.
+3. The Chairperson of the Credential Review Committee shall be the immediate Past President of LIBOR. - 4.
+No member of the Credential Review Committee nor staff can endorse a candidate seeking an officer or director position or a person seeking nomination for a LIBOR award.
+For the purpose of this section the term "ENDORSE" includes, but is not limited to, any public support of a candidate whether written, verbal or otherwise.
+If a member of the Credential Review Committee ("CRC Member") endorses a candidate that CRC Member will be immediately removed from serving on the Credential Review Committee.
+A staff member who endorses may be disciplined as determined by the CEO.
+If a candidate requests, allows. agrees to, acquiesces in, or has knowledge of, an endorsement from a CRC Member or staff member, without taking action to prevent or disclose the endorsement to an officer or the Board of Directors in writing, that candidate's application may deemed void and such candidate may not apply for an officer or director position or an award until the following year.